HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Potatoes - Stuffed & Smashed

-A franchised barbecue restaurant named RibCrib out of Oklahoma opened its first location in California near my home.
-They have an item on the menu called "SuperSpud"--the biggest baked potato you've ever seen, hollowed out and stuffed with a mixture of potato, butter, sour cream, cheese, bacon, and brisket.
+Back in 2003, a franchised barbecue restaurant named RibCrib out of Oklahoma opened up a restaurant near my home.
+They had a menu item called “SuperSpud”—the biggest baked potato you’ve ever seen, hollowed out and stuffed with a mixture of potato, butter, sour cream, cheese, bacon, and brisket.

 When I saw the SuperSpud, it reminded me of another baked potato/brisket combination I'd seen on Food Network.
 They ran a show featuring Thelma's Barbecue in Houston, Texas, in which Thelma served up a big smashed potato with cheese, sour cream, and brisket, all drizzled with barbecue sauce.

-Both of these potatoes might be described as a "heart attack on a plate", but they are delicious and a great use for leftover brisket...if you ever have any leftover brisket, that is!
+Both of these potatoes might be described as a “heart attack on a plate”, but they are delicious and a great use for leftover brisket.

 Brisket-Stuffed, Twice-Baked Potato